mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

 date:     2016-07-18 16:38
 ---

-*This page last updated 31 August 2016 to fix an erroneous Nginx configuration and to add the pattern for how you'd handle SSL/HTTP2 redirection with Let's Encrypt*.
+*This page is something of a living blog post, and it does get updated from time to time.
+I suggest you look at the [file's history][gitlog0] if you need to know how fresh/stale this guide is.*.

 Well 314, it has been a while, has it not?
 I have recently completed a bit of an adventure (or completed the adventure nearly enough to share,